 Press releases aren't given a lot of respect these days, but they are still used daily by the media as sources even when left unacknowledged.
-Though they are only one publicity tools for musician and music marketers, they remain an important one that is unfortunately abused regularly.
+Though they represent only one publicity tool for musician and music marketers, they remain an important one that is unfortunately abused regularly.
 The following 10 tips will help you write press releases that are more likely to be read and used by the media.

 10 Music Press Release Tips